quarkiverse/quarkus-resteasy-problem/CONTRIBUTING.md

 Jackson profile is active by default when you use IntelliJ test runner.

 Command line:\
-`./mvnw verify` - jackson profile enabled by default\ `./mvnw verify -pl integration-test -Pjsonb`\
+`./mvnw verify` - jackson profile with RESTeasy classic (blocking) enabled by default\ `./mvnw verify -pl integration-test -Pjsonb-classic`\
+`./mvnw verify -pl integration-test -Pjsonb-reactive`\
-`./mvnw verify -pl integration-test -Pjackson,quarkus-1.4` - checking backward compatibility with older versions of Quarkus\
+`./mvnw verify -pl integration-test -Pjackson-classic,quarkus-1.4` - checking backward compatibility with older versions of Quarkus\
-`./mvnw clean verify -Pnative,jackson -pl integration-test` - running tests in native mode
+`./mvnw clean verify -Pnative,jackson-classic -pl integration-test` - running tests in native mode

 ### Deployment and release
 Releases are managed and conducted by TietoEVRY.
 Stable (release) artifacts are available from Maven Central.